 Professor Alain Supiot obtained his PhD in 1979 at the University Montesquieu of Bordeaux and became Professor in law in 1980.

-Alain Supiot was successively professor at the University of Poitiers and Nantes, member of the Institut Universitaire de France (2001-2012), before being elected in 2012 to the Collège de France, where he held the Chair "The Social State and Globalization: A Legal Analysis of Forms of Solidarity".
+Alain Supiot was successively professor at the University of Poitiers and Nantes, member of the Institut Universitaire de France (2001-2012), before being elected in 2012 to the Collège de France, where he held the chair "".
 From 1998 to 2000, he chaired the "Conseil national du développement des sciences humaines et sociales" and is from 2013 onwards member of the French .
 He spent several years of overseas research (1981: Berkeley Institute of Industrial Relations; 1989/90: European Institute of Florence; 1997/98: Wissenschaftskolleg zu Berlin).

 He founded in 2007 the , whose he is currently fellow at large, after being its Director from 2008 to 2013.